AlenVelocity/gpt-functions/README.md

 GPTFunctions.prototype.getResult() is a function that takes an object with the following properties as its parameter:

-    func: a string that represents the code you want to execute
+- `func`: a string that represents the code you want to execute
-    args: an array of arrays containing the arguments to pass to the func.
+- `args`: an array of arrays containing the arguments to pass to the func.
-    desc: a string that describes what the code does.
+- `desc`: a string that describes what the code does.
-    model: the name of the OpenAI model you want to use to execute the code.
+- `model`: the name of the OpenAI model you want to use to execute the code.
-    postProcess: a function that processes the response from the OpenAI API.
+- `postProcess`: a function to parse the API response

-The getResult() method returns a Promise that resolves to the result of executing the code.
+The `getResult()` method returns a Promise that resolves to the result of executing the code.

-In the example provided, the getResult() function is used to execute the code provided in the func property using the OpenAI gpt-3.5-turbo model.
-The args property contains two arrays, which are used as arguments for the function.
-The postProcess function is used to parse the JSON response returned by the OpenAI API.

-The result of executing the code is an array of arrays, where each sub-array contains pairs of elements from the input arrays based on their index.
-The output is logged to the console using console.log()

 ## Contribution and Acknowledgments